 In the Innovation Map below, you get an overview of the Top 10 Food Industry Trends & Innovations that impact food tech companies worldwide.
 Moreover, the Food Tech Innovation Map reveals 20 hand-picked startups, all working on emerging technologies that advance their field.
 To explore custom insights, get in touch.

 Tree Map reveals the Impact of the Top 10 Food Technology Trends

 The Tree Map below illustrates the top 10 Food Technology trends that will impact companies in 2021.
-Consumers shifting to alternative protein sources are the most significant trend in the food industry.
-The increased awareness of nutrition and health concerns during the pandemic drives the demand for nutraceuticals and personalized nutrition.
-Food ecommerce is another big trend that is further fueled by the COVID-19 situation.
+Consumers shifting to alternative protein sources is the most significant trend in the food industry.
+Further, the increased awareness of nutrition and health concerns during the pandemic drives the demand for nutraceuticals and personalized nutrition.
+Food eCommerce is another big trend that is fueled by the COVID-19 situation.
 Also, there is a substantial rise in food safety concerns directly impacting food transparency across the food value chain.
 With digitization being an integral part of the food & beverage industry, companies are adopting restaurant digitization, digital food management, and food robotics to improve operations.
 Plus, food brands are focussing on food waste reduction and are adopting zero-waste practices.
 3D food printers are also a part of the food technology trends, enabling many other major trends such as meat alternatives and personalized nutrition.

 Global Startup Heat Map covers 5.065 Food Technology Startups & Scaleups

 The Global Startup Heat Map below highlights the global distribution of the 5.065 exemplary startups & scaleups that we analyzed for this research.
 Created through the StartUs Insights Discovery Platform, the Heat Map reveals that the US is home to most of these companies while we also observe increased activity in Europe, particularly in the UK and France.